 A cost transfer (CT) is a journal entry that transfers an expense onto/off a federally-funded sponsored award that was previously recorded elsewhere on Gallaudet’s General Ledger (GL) and requires institutional approval before it can be posted to the GL.
 All errors in the allocation of direct costs to sponsored agreements must be identified, corrected, and documented in a timely manner.

 Reason for Policy

 As a recipient of federal funding, the University is responsible for establishing policies that ensure compliance with the requirements of OMB Uniform Administrative Requirements and the terms and conditions of federal sponsors.
-This cost transfers policy ensures transfers of expenses to/off sponsored projects conform with federal policies and guidelines.
+This cost transfer policy ensures transfers of expenses to/off sponsored projects, conform with federal policies and guidelines.

 In accordance with OMB, it is necessary to explain and justify transfers of charges onto federally funded sponsored awards, when the original charge was previously recorded elsewhere on Gallaudet’s GL.
 Timeliness and completeness of the explanation of the transfer are important factors in supporting allowability and allocability in accordance with federal requirements.

 The Uniform Guidance states, “Any costs allocable to a particular sponsored agreement under the standards provided in this Circular may not be shifted to other sponsored agreements in order to meet deficiencies caused by overruns or other fund considerations, to avoid restrictions imposed by law or by terms of the sponsored agreement, or for other reasons of convenience” (Sec.
 C-4).
 To meet allowability and allocability requirements of the Uniform Guidance, timely and complete justification is required.